Luc Besson: Popular success

-Studio ambitions and failures
+Studio ambitions and difficulties

 In 2000, Besson superseded his production company by co-founding EuropaCorp with Pierre-Ange Le Pogam, with whom he had frequently worked since 1985.
 Le Pogam had then been Distribution Director with Gaumont.

 With EuropaCorp, Besson wanted to compete with the American major studios, but to maintain a stable of French directors and technicians producing in France, even if their films are most often in English with a foreign international star in the lead role.
 EuropaCorp went public in 2006 to finance, with the help of the State, its own studios at the Cité du Cinéma.
 It also sought financing and distribution partnerships in Japan and China.

 By 2011, when he directed a biopic of Aung San Suu Kyi called The Lady (original title Dans la Lumiere), Besson was spending most of his time at EuropaCorp as a writer and producer, rather than a director: he had 44 writing credits and 103 producer credits, but only 17 directing credits.
 The film was a departure from Besson's favoured directorial genres, and from his preference to write the films he directs; the screenwriter was Rebecca Frayn.
 Western critics singled out Besson's direction for negative comments; Roger Ebert said: "Perhaps, given his strengths in genre films, he should have chosen not to direct this one…"

 After several failures, Besson returned to creative form and to international success with Lucy (2014), which became the world's most successful French feature film, earning $469 million worldwide, superseding the previous record holder The Intouchables ($426 million).

-The blockbuster Valerian and the City of a Thousand Planets (2017) had a budget of around $180 million, making it both the most expensive European and the most expensive independent film ever made.
+The blockbuster Valerian and the City of a Thousand Planets (2017) had a budget of around $180 million, making it both the most expensive European and the most expensive independent film ever made, The project is very ambitious, with merchandise and even a board game planned ahead of its release.
 But by the summer of 2017, Chinese critics were snubbing it and the investment seemed impossible to make profitable.

 Besson's failure was repeated with his next film, Anna (2019), placing his company in near bankruptcy and forcing him to sell it to a creditor and then close the free, no-degree-required school for screenwriters and directors that he had founded in 2012.